 Performance Comparisons.
 Representatives of the Adviser stated that the usefulness of performance comparisons may be affected by a number of factors, including different investment limitations and policies that may be applicable to the fund and comparison funds and the end date selected.
-The Board discussed with representatives of the Adviser and the Subadviser the results of the comparisons and considered that the fund's total return performance was below the Performance Group and Performance Universe medians for all periods, except the one-year period when it was above the median.
-The Adviser also provided a comparison of the fund's calendar year total returns to the returns of the fund's benchmark index, and it was noted that the fund's returns were above the returns of the index in four of the ten calendar years shown.
+The Board discussed with representatives of the Adviser and the Subadviser the results of the comparisons and considered that the fund's total return performance was above the Performance Group and Performance Universe medians for all periods shown, except the one-year period when it was below the Performance Group and Performance Universe medians and the two-year period when it was below the Performance Universe median.
+The Board considered the relative proximity of the fund's performance to the Performance Group and/or Performance Universe medians in certain periods when performance was below median.
+The Adviser also provided a comparison of the fund's calendar year total returns to the returns of the fund's benchmark index, and it was noted that the fund's returns were above the returns of the index in nine of the ten calendar years shown.
+The Board also noted that the fund had a four-star overall rating from Morningstar based on Morningstar's risk-adjusted return measures.

 Management Fee and Expense Ratio Comparisons.
 The Board reviewed and considered the contractual management fee rate payable by the fund to the Adviser in light of the nature, extent and quality of the management and sub-advisory services provided by the Adviser and the Subadviser, respectively.
 In addition, the Board reviewed and considered the actual management fee rate paid by the fund over the fund's last fiscal year.
 The Board also reviewed the range of actual and contractual management fees and total expenses as a percentage of average net assets of the Expense Group and Expense Universe funds and discussed the results of the comparisons.

-The Board considered that the fund's contractual management fee was slightly higher than the Expense Group median contractual management fee, the fund's actual management fee was higher than the Expense Group median and the Expense Universe median actual management fee and the fund's total expenses were lower than the Expense Group median and the Expense Universe median total expenses.
+The Board considered that the fund's contractual management fee was higher than the Expense Group median contractual management fee, the fund's actual management fee was slightly higher than the Expense Group median and higher than the Expense Universe median actual management fee and the fund's total expenses were lower than the Expense Group median and equal to the Expense Universe median total expenses.